‘Pose’ Star Billy Porter Steps Out In Gender-Fluid Gown To Oscars

 The Tony Award-winning singer reportedly modeled over 20 edgy styles.
 Porter later uploaded one of his lewks to Instagram that featured a pearl bib, pearl-encrusted sunglasses and chunky, dangling earrings.
 Fans of the dripping ensemble showed their appreciation in the comments.
 One follower gushed that they were “living for the shades,” while another exclaimed, “I need a pearl bib in my life!”

 Billy Porter turned heads in the eye-catching ensemble and cut quite the figure on the red carpet.
 Porter additionally mixed up the couture he wore to the Oscars with a bolero jacket worn over the gown.
 The jacket featured black silk lapels and ruffled cuffs that peeked out from the end of the sleeves.
-The gown’s design featured a puffed up ball skirt and train that trailed behind him as he sashayed to the crowd’s watchful eyes.
+The gown’s design featured a puffed up ball skirt and train that trailed behind him as he sashayed for the crowd’s watchful eyes.

 The American Horror Story: Apocalypse star made sure he shared a snap of his most fetching pose with his fashion-conscious fans on Instagram.
 The general consensus among his followers was that it was a huge understatement to say that he positively slayed with his glorious sartorial choice.
 One fan said the image had them “gagging for days,” while another chimed in and said “YOU KILT THIS.”